MicrosoftDocs/power-platform/power-platform/admin/online-requirements.md

 - [Azure IP Ranges and Service Tags – Germany Cloud](https://www.microsoft.com/download/details.aspx?id=57064)

 > [!NOTE]
-> You can search the Public Cloud .json file for the AzureCloud service tag for your region.
-For example, for Japan you'd search for "azurecloud.japaneast" and "azurecloud.japanwest" to find the list of IP addresses to unblock.
+> You can search the Azure IP Ranges json file for the AzureCloud service tag for your region.
+For example, for Japan you'd search for "azurecloud.japaneast" and "azurecloud.japanwest" to find the list of IP addresses to allow.
 >
 > [!div class="mx-imgBorder"]
 > ![AzureCloud service tag for region IPs](media/example-azurecloud-tag.png "AzureCloud service tag for region IPs")